 “I learned for five years at a Wahhabist institution,” he says, “and I do not deny some benefit in learning Islam from a Wahhabist point of view.”
 But the tension between the Wahhabist and traditional teachings of Islam is intensifying with the passage of time, and Ulil has ideas as to why.

 “Many of the students who studied in Saudi Arabia and then come back here compete with each other for dominance, for position,” he says.
 “In order to gain authority, they have to come up with ever-wilder interpretations of Wahhabism because in order to win, they have to have an edge.”
-That’s helping make Indonesian Wahhabism more extremist and dangerous than the Saudi version, Ulil warns.
+That’s helping make Indonesian Wahhabism more extremist and dangerous than the Saudi version, Ulil Abshar Abdalla warns.
 “In Saudi Arabia, people have been living with Wahhabism for a long time and some of them are fed up with it,” he says.
 “It’s not a heroic ideology anymore—it’s just part of the land.”

-Unlike the majority of conflict-averse Indonesian Muslims, whose misgivings about Wahhabism are overshadowed by their desire to travel to its ideological crib, Ulil has been outspoken in his opposition to the inundation of Saudi Arabia’s signature strain of Islam here in Indonesia.
+Unlike the majority of conflict-averse Indonesian Muslims, whose misgivings about Wahhabism are diminished by their desire to travel to its ideological crib, Ulil has been outspoken in his opposition to the inundation of Saudi Arabia’s signature strain of Islam here in Indonesia.

 As a member of Jaringan Islam Liberal (the Network of Liberal Muslims), a group that aims to counter the growing influence and activism of militant and radical Islam in the archipelago, he has made a name for himself by standing up to conservative clerics and illiberal Islam, primarily through his writings, which occasionally draw the ire of militant Muslims.